Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitionning-into-data-science-non-technical-background.md

 After a masters in e-commerce at a business school and a few stints at various online marketing companies, I joined GSoft which is a startup based in Montreal.
 Aside from being a great place to work, GSoft had a keen interest in keeping its employees and products abreast of the cutting-edge technologies, particularly AI.
 As such, they hosted hackathons and training events, always focused on the power of data and how best to use it to drive the business forward.
 These events woke up the engineer in me I'd never known was there.
 It was at that point that I developed a passion for data.
 I decided I wanted to learn how to code and to pursue a career in Data Science.

 Data Science is currently a hot career, so I naturally wanted to make sure it wasn’t just hype and that it was truly for me.
 I started to do extensive research by reading a lot of articles, books, speaking to data scientists, and going to events.
-This finally culminated in my taking a consulting role in the more data driven part of the business at a bank all while I pursued a more formal education in data technology.
-I enrolled in an online bootcamp at <a href="https://rmotr.com/data-science-python-course">Rmotr</a>, which is focused on programming in Python and learning the Python libraries for Data Science.
+This finally culminated in my taking a consulting role at a bank in the more data driven part of the business, all while pursuing online education in Data Science.
+I enrolled in a bootcamp at <a href="https://rmotr.com/data-science-python-course">Rmotr</a>, which is focused on programming in Python and learning the Python libraries for Data Science.

 So far, I have been consistently blown away by the number and power of tools already at a data scientist’s disposal, constantly cementing the notion that this is the career for me.
 To quote Andrew Ng, Data Science and deep learning is “the new electricity”.
 The deeper I get, the more I understand where he's coming from, and the more I want to share my insights into this exciting and high impact field with anyone who may be in the situation I was in so recently.